pdmosses/metaborg.github.io/docs/references/stratego/strategy-definitions.md

 # Strategy Definitions

-Strategy definitions give a name to a strategy expression.

 ```stratego
 $Id($StrategyArg, ... | $TermArg, ...) =
   $StrategyExp
 ```

+A strategy definition gives a name to a strategy expression, has zero or more strategy arguments, and zero or more term arguments.

 ## Simple Definitions